emrahcom/emrah-buster-base/README.md

 About
 =====

-This repository is the infrastructure for the emrah-buster installer. emrah-buster is an installer to create the containerized systems on Debian Buster host.
+This repository is the infrastructure of the `emrah-buster` installer.
+`emrah-buster` is an installer to create the containerized systems on Debian Buster host.

 ---